Top Career and Employment Options as an MFT

 Graduates with an MFT (Marriage and Family Therapist) degree are highly-trained mental health professionals who bring a family-oriented perspective and treatment approach to health care related to mental, emotional, behavioral, and interpersonal disorders.
 Addressing a wide range of relationship issues that affect the family dynamic and communication between loved ones, an MFT also provides premarital-, relationship-, child-, separation-, and divorce counseling.

 According to the American Association of Marriage and Family Therapy (AAMFT), marriage and family therapists see more than 6.1 million people on an annual basis.
-By 2022, the Bureau of Labor Statistics (BLS) predicts this occupation will grow by 30.6 percent – much faster than the average for all other occupations in the U.S.
+By 2031, the Bureau of Labor Statistics (BLS) predicts this occupation will grow by 14% – much faster than the average for all other occupations in the U.S. Read more about MFT careers.

 Where Do People with MFT Degrees Work?